Precision Cutting of Stator Plates for e-mobility Applications

 What is the stator in an electric motor?

 The stator is the part of an electric motor, which remains stationary.
-The stator consists of a steel frame, which encloses a hollow cylindrical core.
+The stator consists of a steel frame (usually called a plate), which encloses a hollow cylindrical core.
 The primary purpose of a stator is to ensure the electric field is aligned correctly.

 Upon applying an electrical current the electromagnetic stator is energised by the coil with the flow of electricity.
 The coil is most frequently made of aluminium (sometimes iron), to minimise power loss a conducting material such as copper is wound around the coil.